ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 ### Tying them together?

-I'll go over how to tie these together API-wise, but I'll hand wave away everything to do with building your front end and serving static content.
+I'll briefly go over how to tie these together API-wise, but I'll hand wave away everything to do with building your front end and serving static content.
 Pick your poison, there are a million ways to solve those problems! :)

 I've recently learned a neat little practice to help with frontend dev is to make a wrapper for your API calls, this